cliffordlab/cliffordlab.github.io/ethics.md

 and if you don't take real breaks you will burn out.
 Holidays give you a good perspective on your work and career.

-## Correspondence
+## Correspondence and communication

+Communication is the most important aspect of research.
+We work as a group, and communicating what you are doing, any road blocks, and timelines to the people who depend on your work (including supervisors and project managers) is essential.
+In general you should check your email 3-4 times a day to look out for urgent issues that would benefit from a response in 1-2 hours.
+Most emails should be answered within 24 hours of receiving them.
+(I receive too many emails to do this, but as you are working on 1 or 2 specific projects, you should be able to deal with the volume of emails - if you can't, let me know immediately.)

+External correspondence is different.
 When you work as part of my team, you represent it.
-When you email anyone, please try to be formal enough.
+When you communicate with anyone, please try to be formal enough.
 Use titles until they request that you don’t or have written back to you (directly) using their first name only in the signature at least 3 times.